 Laptops are both thinner and more powerful than they’ve ever been.
 However, this comes with some problems — especially with heat dissipation.
-It’s a common ailment for premium laptops like Macbooks, Razor Blades, Dell XPS laptops, and others.
+It’s a common ailment for premium laptops like Macbooks, Razor Blades, Dell XPS laptops, and many gaming laptops with powerful graphics cards.
 Unfortunately, there is a bit of a catch-22 with cooling.
 You need a bit more space under the hood to move larger amounts of air.
 Thin, light laptops reduce that space and, therefore, the airflow.
-Luckily, there’s a fairly easy fix thanks to the best laptop coolers for most laptop sizes.
+Luckily, laptop coolers can help ease the thermal strain and give you better performance.
+Here are the best laptop coolers for both work and play.

 Best laptop coolers: